-We may not have a direct or indirect financial interest in an organization doing or seeking to do business with the company, including but not limited to serving as a promoter, stockholder, officer, director, employee, or paid consultant to any such organization, if in a position to influence any current or potential business transaction or provide preferential treatment in future transactions.
-When in doubt, notify management of a possible conflict and seek further advice from company legal counsel.
+We may not have a direct or indirect financial interest in an organization doing or seeking to do business with the Company, including but not limited to serving as a promoter, stockholder, officer, director, employee or paid consultant to any such organization, if in a position to influence any current or potential business transaction or provide preferential treatment in future transactions.
+When in doubt, notify management of a possible conflict and seek further advice from the Company Legal Counsel.